FCAC Blog

 The day after the inauguration, along with our friends at Fireweed Collective and Northern Center, we gathered in the evening with about 60 members of our community to share food and inspiration, and to gather energy for what’s coming next.
 The mood was fired up, people ready to take their place in the local fight for a livable climate.
 We felt buoyed by this community, and the motivation of others.
 Coming out of that energetic mood, we’ve been sitting with the idea of what it takes to cultivate hope in the midst of hopelessness.
 Or is hope even the thing we need?

-vibes for 2025: Connection, Care, and Strategy
+Vibes for 2025: Connection, Care, and Strategy

 Resourcing our movement in a sustainable way will be key as we walk into a time of assured political threat.
 And although there still remains much uncertainty about that threat, over the past two months of processing and resting for the work ahead, we have come out feeling guided by several core principles: connection, care, and strategy.